LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/get-set-session-data.md

 ### Get named entities

-`getNamedEntities` is used to access user utterances that are recognized as entities.
+Use `getNamedEntities` to access user utterances that are recognized by the NLU engine as entities.

 To access the actual phrases used, call `getPhrase()` on the entity objects.